Laoang: Local Government Initiatives

+These efforts align with broader regional development plans initiated by the Eastern Visayas Regional Development Council (RDC VIII) and the National Economic and Development Authority (NEDA).

 Education

 The municipality boasts for having three elementary school districts (two in the poblacion area), 13 secondary schools including one private-sectarian high school (Colegio de Santa Teresita) and a laboratory high school.
 The University of Eastern Philippines maintains one satellite branch.

 Culture

 Several festivities are celebrated throughout the year.
 In the 4th Sunday of January, they celebrate the feast of Santo Niño or the Child Jesus.

 Flores De Mayo, like any other Philippine town, is also done in May and the town's fiesta is on September 28–29 in honor of its patron St. Michael the Archangel.

 Its people shares its rich oral/written literature such as surumatanons and is handed down from the earliest inhabitants to the new generation.

 Also popular are the kundimans in Waray version, sidays and individual compositions.
 One of this is the "Laoang Sunset" or "Sidsid San Adlaw Sa Laoang" composed by Bernardino Muncada which portrays the beauty of the town.